GoInterject/GoInterject.github.io/wPortal/Roles.md

 {file: "EditDelete", type: "png", site: "Portal", cat: "Roles", sub: "", report: "", ribbon: "", config: ""}, {file: "AssignRole", type: "png", site: "Portal", cat: "Roles", sub: "", report: "", ribbon: "", config: ""}, ]
 description: The Roles page allows you to manage Interject Roles by assigning them to the users in your organization.
-You can also view how many user's currently have a role assigned.
+You can also view how many users currently have a role assigned.
 You can also add custom roles.
 ---
 * * *

 ## Overview

 The Roles page allows you to manage [Interject Roles](/wPortal/INTERJECT-Roles.html) by assigning them to the users in your organization.
-You can also view how many user's currently have a role assigned.
+You can also view how many users currently have a role assigned.
 You can also add custom roles.

 ![](/images/Roles/Roles.png)
 <br>